[This article would take the reader through a

 option/opinion however good or feasible gets side-tracked and ignored.
 Such people unconsciously put themselves on

-such high pedestals that they are unaware of the reality beneath on the ground;
+such high pedestals that they are hardly aware of the reality beneath; “success

 Of course, there